isomerpages/moe-tanjongkatongsec/_about-us/Mission, Vision, Values and Crest.md

 # Mission, Vision, Values and Crest

 #### Mission
-To inspire and empower TKsians to be confident, resilient and future-ready leaders who are anchored by sound values to actively contribute to the betterment of the society.
+To inspire and empower TKsians to be confident, resilient and future-ready leaders who are anchored by sound values to actively contribute to the betterment of society.

 #### Vision
 TKsians are confident, resilient, future-ready leaders, innovative, adaptive thinkers and compassionate citizens who strive for excellence to impact and contribute to society.